GSA/digitalgov.gov/content/news/2020/11/2020-11-19-state-of-federal-rpa-report-adoption-and-impact-of-robotic-process-automation-in-the-federal-government.md

 date: 2020-11-19 09:48:00 -0500
 kicker: Robotic Process Automation
-title: "State of Federal RPA Report: Adoption and Impact of Robotic Process Automation in the Federal Government "
+title: "State of Federal RPA Report: Adoption and Impact of Robotic Process Automation in the Federal Government"
-deck: "The State of Federal RPA report gives insight into the development and progress of automation to help motivate prospective agencies to adopt and integrate an effective RPA program. "
+deck: "The State of Federal RPA report describes the growth and maturity of Federal RPA Programs to convey agency progress in digital transformation and automation."
 summary: The report describes the maturity and growth of RPA programs to convey agency progress in digital transformation and automation.
 # See all topics at https://digital.gov/topics
 topics:
   - rpa
+  - emerging-tech
 # See all authors at https://digital.gov/authors
 authors:
   - james-geoghegan